qaware/cloud-native-weather-golang/docs/README.md

 # Cloud-native Experience Lab Workshop

+This lab will focus on the development and deploment of the Cloud-native weather service application in Golang.
+It will take you through the relevant phases and tasks reuired to go from source code to a fully deployed application on an integration environment.

 ## Prerequisites

 Before you dive right into Cloud-native development with Go, make sure your local development